Warwick HRI: History

+Research at Warwick HRI included plant science, crop and environmental sciences, applied microbial sciences and applied horticulture.
+Postgraduate taught and research degrees were offered.

 In November 2009, Warwick University announced that it had decided to close Warwick HRI as the centre was losing the university £2 million a year.
 Warwick HRI was merged with the University's Department of Biological Sciences into a new School of Life Sciences in October 2010.
 Some research work on vegetable genetic improvement continued at the Crop Centre.

-Research

-The Wellesbourne site covered an area of 191 hectares and contained protected crop facilities, state-of-the-art glasshouses, a Bioconversion Unit, controlled environment units and first-class laboratory facilities including the Genomic Resource Centre.
-The Kirton site spanned 50 hectares, with modern seed handling equipment and a 4-hectare organic area.

-Research at Warwick HRI fell within four main areas: plant science, crop and environmental sciences, applied microbial sciences and applied horticultural research.
-The department was home to internationally recognised research scientists and was at the forefront of teaching in these areas with a number of taught MSc courses and also research degrees leading to MSc, MPhil or PhD.

-Warwick HRI was a member of the European Plant Science Organisation (EPSO).